WHAT TO DO IF YOUR DISSERTATION TOPIC IS TOO BROAD WHAT TO DO IF YOUR DISSERTATION TOPIC IS TOO BROAD

 You're researching X, but X turns out to be enormous.
 You've found thousands of sources, you're never going to complete your literature review, your research scope is impossible.
 Your broad topic has become overwhelming.

 You've invested a huge amount of time and effort in your studies.
-Your dissertation is your chance to show what you're genuinely capable of.
+Your dissertation is your chance to show what you're truly capable of.
 We want to help you do justice to that investment.
 That means giving you honest, constructive feedback, helping you understand what's working and what isn't, and supporting you in producing work that you're proud to put your name on.

 Many students choose broad topics thinking bigger is better.
 It's not.
 A narrow topic explored deeply is better than a broad topic explored superficially.